hosnee-khaled/Automation_Project/README.md

 ## 1️⃣ Project Overview

-This project is an **automated testing suite** for the [nopCommerce demo website](https://demo.nopcommerce.com/).
+This project is a **comprehensive automated testing suite** for the [nopCommerce demo website](https://demo.nopcommerce.com/).
-The automation covers key functionalities such as:
+It validates critical functionalities such as:

-* Selecting random categories and subcategories
+* Random selection of categories and subcategories
 * Newsletter subscription using **database-driven data**
-* Product comparison features
+* Product comparison and verification

-The project leverages **Selenium WebDriver** for browser automation and **TestNG** for test management.
+The project leverages **Selenium WebDriver** for browser automation, **TestNG** for test management, and **MongoDB** for test data.

 ---